bstewart-cae/Sarcastifier/readme.md

 ## Getting Started

 Download, run, type in text that is going to an email to that sibling, news anchor, or dog groomer that you can't stand.
-The Sarcastifier will spit out preformatted text that will make all sarcasm clear to even a member of the federal government.
+The Sarcastifier will spit out preformatted text that will make all sarcasm abundantly clear.

 ### Dependencies